roehampton/module-content/software-development-2/week-01/lab/README.md

 <iframe src="https://roehampton.cloud.panopto.eu/Panopto/Pages/Embed.aspx?id=65764892-d620-443e-9c13-ae1f016cf16a&autoplay=false&offerviewer=true&showtitle=true&showbrand=false&captions=true&interactivity=all" height="405" width="720" style="border: 1px solid #464646;" allowfullscreen allow="autoplay"></iframe>

 C++ program begins inside a function called `main`.
 A function is simply a collection of commands that do *something*.
 The `main` function is always called when the program first executes.
 We can call other functions from `main`, whether they be written by us or by others or use built-in language features.
 To access the standard functions of your compiler, you need to include a header with the `#include` directive.
-Our first program is *Hello, World!*.
+Our first program is *Hello, World!*

-***TODO***
+**Watch the following video on how to enter and build a C++ program in Visual Studio 2019.**

+<iframe src="https://roehampton.cloud.panopto.eu/Panopto/Pages/Embed.aspx?id=4eb63b1c-239a-471c-b674-ae1f0175e3c7&autoplay=false&offerviewer=true&showtitle=true&showbrand=false&captions=true&interactivity=all" height="405" width="720" style="border: 1px solid #464646;" allowfullscreen allow="autoplay"></iframe>

+**Now enter and run the following program.**

 ```c++
 #include <iostream>